 Star of MTV’s Wild ‘N Out Jacky Oh dies at the age of 32

+Jacky Oh death: Star of MTV’s Wild ‘N Out dies at the age of 32

-Jacky Oh, star of MTV’s Wild ‘N Out, has died at the age of 32, it has been announced.
+MTV’s Wild ‘N Out star Jacky Oh has died at the age of 32.

 Jacky Oh was part of the US sketch comedy and rap battle improv game, created and hosted by Nick Cannon, for five seasons.

-“We are deeply saddened by the passing of Jacklyn Smith, known to the world as Jacky Oh, a talented Wild N’ Out family member whose impact will be forever treasured and missed,” a BET Media Group spokesperson said.
+“We are deeply saddened by the passing of Jacklyn Smith, known to the world as Jacky Oh, a talented Wild N’ Out family member whose impact will be forever treasured and missed,” a BET Media Group spokesperson said in a statement.

 “Jacky Oh was a loving friend and beloved colleague of the Wild N’ Out cast throughout five seasons.
 More importantly, she was a tremendous mother to three beautiful children.